 Em experiences a distinct sense of deja vu when he hears this.
 Did he make a plea to the governor?

 Clearly nothing came of it, if he did.

 Maybe it was in another life.

-Guards un-cuff Em from his wheelchair and lift him onto whatever the thing in the middle of the room is called.
+Guards un-cuff Em from his wheelchair and lift him onto the gurney in the middle of the room.
 There are some other people too.
 They look like medics, though Em supposes they’re not if they’re here to help kill him.
-There’s also the prison’s warden, a craggy-faced and severe-looking man (though Em supposes anyone would look severe under these circumstances) who literally handed the cripple his death a few days ago, in the form of the fancy signed warrant saying exactly when he’d die.
+There’s also the prison’s warden, a craggy-faced and severe-looking man (though Em supposes anyone would look severe under these circumstances) who literally handed the cripple his death a few days ago.
+A fancy signed warrant saying exactly when he’d die.

 Guards strap Em down to the execution seat (that sounds like a good name for it) with hairy-knuckled fists.
 They pull the leather straps taut against his body and carefully loop them through each steel buckle.

 The final two straps at the seat’s bottom, for the prisoner’s ankles, remain empty.

 Em stares ahead as the paramedics hook him up to a heart monitor.
 The curtains on the window to the witness room are closed.
 Em wonders who is in there.

 Maybe his parents made the trip out, even if his letter doesn’t arrive in time.
 That’d suck for them if they hated him when they watched him die and then changed their minds after reading the letter.
 It’s probably better if they’re not here.

 Lena seems more likely to have done that sort of thing.
 She always was.